 From the initial set of 76 species selected for aerial tissue metabolite profiling, we identified 13 species with interesting accumulation patterns to investigate further.
-Comment on morphology of selected species?
-(Fig 3).
 At least one species was selected from 4 of the 5 clades identified in our phylogenetic analysis.
 Due to limited access to plant material, no species were selected from clade 1.
-The selected species were grown fresh, and tissue samples taken in triplicate from the roots, stems, and leaves of mature plants.
-We applied HPLC to quantify concentrations of the same 15 metabolites as in our aerial tissue analysis.
+The selected species were grown fresh, and tissue samples taken in triplicate from the roots, stems, and leaves of mature plants (Fig S1).
+We quantified concentrations of the same 15 metabolites as in our aerial tissue analysis.

-Based on our root-specific metabolite profiling results, the 4’-deoxyflavone pathway appears to be very well conserved across all of the species we selected (Fig 4, Table 1).
-We detected at least two 4’-deoxyflaonves in all of the species we analyzed, and at least four in all but two species, S. suffrutescens and S. insignis.
+Based on our root-specific metabolite profiling results, the 4´-deoxyflavone pathway appears to be very well conserved across all of the species we selected (Fig 4, Table 1).
+We detected at least two 4´-deoxyflaonves in all of the species we analyzed, and at least four in all but two species, S. suffrutescens and S. insignis.
 S. suffrutescens accumulated high concentrations of baicalein and baicalin, and S. insignis accumulated only wogonin and wogonoside at relatively low concentrations as compared to those in other species.

-Interestingly, although chrysin is proposed to serve as a precursor for all the 4’-deoxyflavones we quantified, we only detected chrysin in the root tissues of one species, and its glycosylated form, chrysin 7-G, in six.
+Interestingly, although chrysin is proposed to serve as a precursor for all the 4´-deoxyflavones we quantified, we only detected chrysin in the root tissues of one species, and its glycosylated form, chrysin 7-G, in six.
 This rarity in detection is possibly a result of chrysin rapidly being converted into downstream products before it accumulates to a level detectable by our HPLC method.

-The absence of 4’-hydroxyflavones in the root tissues of all but one species (S. leonardii) indicates the specificity of the 4’-hydroxyflavone biosynthetic pathway to the aerial tissues of the plant, in line with that described for S. baicalensis (Q. Zhao, Zhang, et al., 2016).
+The absence of 4´-hydroxyflavones in the root tissues of all but one species (S. leonardii) indicates the specificity of the 4´-hydroxyflavone biosynthetic pathway to the aerial tissues of the plant, in line with that described for S. baicalensis (Q. Zhao, Zhang, et al., 2016).
 S. wrightii is notable because of its large accumulation of baicalein and baicalin, multiple times that of S. baicalensis.
 We also found S. suffrutescens to accumulate greater concentrations of baicalein and baicalin than S. baicalensis.